 3) To apply concepts, theories, and methods used in the study of international regulatory governance for the analysis of international regulatory governance actors, processes, and issues.

-On the right side of programme front page of the E-guide you will find links to the timetables, uSis and Brightspace.
+On the right side of programme front page of the Prospectus you will find links to the timetables, uSis and Brightspace.

 Mode of instruction

-Self-study: 126 hours (including reading / research for paper proposal and final paper)
+Self-study: 126 hours (including readings / research paper)